Electrical Test Tags Guide

 - It must include the wording "this appliance has not been tested in accordance with AS/NZS 3760

 If you're using any New to Service Tags that don't include the above, they will not comply to Australian Standards.
+Choose from our New to Service Tags to ensure compliance, easy tracking durability.

 Custom Test Tags